Luciana-Galliani/05-Kiruna-Explorer/API_DOC.md

     ```json
     {
-        "title": "New Document",
+        "title": "Sample Document",
         "scaleType": "Plan",
         "scaleValue": "1:1.000",
         "issuanceDate": "2014-02-14T00:00:00.000Z",
-        "type": "Technical Document",
+        "type": "Other",
+        "otherDocumentType": "New doc type", (if type is "Other")
         "language": "English",
         "pages": "12",
-        "description": "This is a new description",
+        "description": "This is a description",
         "stakeholders": [{ "id": 1 }, { "id": 2 }],
+        "otherStakeholderName": "new stakeholder", (if one the stakeholders selected is "Other")
         "connections": [{"documentId": 1, "relationship": "Prevision"}, ...]
     }
     ```